-Miss Longhurst joined RGTS in September 2019 as Associate Headteacher.
+Miss Longhurst joined Royal Greenwich Trust School in September 2019 as Associate Headteacher, and been successful in achieving the post of Interim Headteacher since joining.
 Miss Longhurst has extensive leadership experience acquired through various roles within the secondary sector including Education Consultant, Principal/Headteacher, Co-principal, Associate Principal, Deputy Headteacher and Assistant Headteacher.

 As a highly motivated and innovative leader, Miss Longhurst has a proven track record for successfully leading and managing across diverse areas of responsibility.
 Her core talent in viewing challenges as opportunities and in achieving intended outcomes with drive and enthusiasm supports her dedication to raising standards.